When Women Stood

 The disrespect. 😡

-But when I say "the disrespect", I'm actually referring to the book's complete lack of recognition for one of its own: Fabiola "Fabby" da Silva.
+But when I say “the disrespect,” I’m not just referring to the way women athletes are treated in general, I'm also talking about the book’s own glaring omission of one of the most groundbreaking female athletes of all time: Fabiola "Fabby" da Silva.